 May–June and September are the sweet spots.
 Skip November–March: most hotels are closed.
 July–August demands four to six months of lead time.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct two to three months out; central Positano fills first.
 Skip if sea views are essential; the courtyard rooms trade view for quiet.